epicweb-dev/epic-stack/docs/database.md

 > **Note**: You may want to add `--select` to the `fly ssh console` command to
 > select the instance you want to connect to if you have multiple instances
 > running.
 Otherwise you could connect to a non-primary instance.
 The easiest
-> way to determine the primary instance (because it can change) is to open your
+> way to determine the primary instance (because it can change) is to run
-> deployed application and check the request headers.
-One of them will be
-> `Fly-Primary-Instance` which will tell you the instance ID of the primary
+> `fly status` and the row that has "ROLE" set to "primary" is the primary
 > instance.
+Alternatively, you can open the deployed application and check the
+> request headers.
+One of them will be `Fly-Primary-Instance` which will tell
+> you the instance ID of the primary instance.

 ## Migrations